gearglow/ReptiliaWithATwist/The List.md

 A glowing path drew itself out from Elysia's feet, and the four of them took off, flying high enough to avoid most of the piles of detritus.

-"How does this place work, I wonder," Hermione mused aloud as they flew.
-"The Room isn't a static place, so I'd imagine the usual sort of wards wouldn't stick."
+"How does this place work, I wonder," Luna mused aloud as they flew.
+"The Room isn't static, so I'd imagine the usual sort of wards wouldn't stick."

-"I don't know about the Room," Luna said, "but I'd think that means most of the Diadem's defenses would be tied to it directly.
+"I don't know about the Room," Hermione said, "but I'd think that means most of the Diadem's defenses would be tied to it directly.
 Compulsions tied to trigger-fired curses, contact poisons, that sort of thing.
 Perhaps it's in a box, and _that's_ warded and trapped."

 "Given that our boy Tomothy hid the thing here when he was supposedly interviewing for the DADA position," Elysia commented, "I don't think he had much time to set up defenses.
 My money's on him trapping the Diadem itself, no matter _how_ the Room works."